 If your Garment has been worn less than 24 hours, fold and bag your Garment according to the instructions in Section 13.1 below or in the individual element user guide, and store away from sharp objects that may cause tears or snags in the fabric.
-If your Garment has been worn less than 24 hours, make sure that it has been cleaned, thoroughly dried according to Section 11 of this Guide, and thoroughly inspected before storing and re-using according to Section 6 of this Guide.
+If your Garment has been worn less than 24 hours and is in condition for further use, make sure that it has been cleaned, thoroughly dried according to Section 11 of this Guide, and thoroughly inspected before storing and re-using according to Section 6 of this Guide.